 The results described here are a modeling study comprised from secondary data sources.
 No primary data collection was performed in relation to this work.
 All supporting data used for constructing the model is available in the public domain and has been cited or has been provided directly in the manuscript.

-The results from a survey that was performed to estimate health costs is provided in Appendix 1.
+The results from a survey that was performed to estimate health costs is provided in Additional file 2.
+Table S3.

 Connolly MP, Kotsopoulos N, Postma MJ, Bhatt A. The fiscal consequences attributed to changes in morbidity and mortality linked to Investments in Health Care: a government perspective analytic framework.
 Value Health.
 2017;20(2):273–7.